 Evaluation of Electrostatics in Powder Handling

-This course is available as an In-company short course.
+This course can be delivered as an In-Company course.
 These are proving to be a popular option for companies who have a number of personnel who would benefit from education in the subject area, for 3 main reasons:

 - COST: It is more economic for us to bring the course to you, than for you to send several staff out to us;